imjoseangel/microservice-arquitecture/README.md

 ### 3.2.1.5 Python, Go, Ruby and Shell scripting

-The recommendation is to keep as much consistency as possible and keep every tool with their code base to have clear testing processes and avoid long testing processes.
-Also it is important to have a collaboration mind and maintain the community with fixes directly to the main projects (Terraform, Ansible, Dev-Sec, etc).
+Keep as much consistency as possible and maintain every tool with their code base to have clear testing processes and avoid long ones.
+This is key to have a collaboration mind and be able to improve the code directly with the projects (Terraform, Ansible, Dev-Sec, etc).

 - Terraform -> Go
 - Ansible -> Python